Retail: $499.00 (+ Optional Newborn Pack: $225.00)

 - Return to the back of the stroller, and with a free hand, click the rear release valve and lift stroller to fully collapse (if you want to carry it over your shoulder, lower it back to the ground, and pick it up by the shoulder strap).

-I’ve embedded the above clip to begin with the first key step, but the entire 1:41 video is a very helpful visual user guide if you don’t enjoy reading instruction manuals.
+The entire 1:41 video is a very helpful visual user guide if you don’t enjoy reading instruction manuals, but pay particular attention to the order of steps to open and close the stroller.

 NOTE: Cabin luggage standards may vary depending on airlines.
 Since 2012, the YOYO and YOYO+ strollers are accepted or recognized as cabin luggage by most airline companies.
 However, cabin luggage standards may vary according to the airline and BABYZEN, therefore, recommends checking with your chosen airline before travelling for the latest applicable cabin luggage allowance.